|Major Groups > Gilled Mushrooms > Pale-Spored > Leucopaxillus > Leucopaxillus laterarius|

 Spore Print: White.

-Microscopic Features: Spores 3.5–5.5 x 3–4 µm (including ornamentation); broadly ellipsoid to subglobose; finely spiny with spines under 0.5 µm high; amyloid.
+Microscopic Features: Spores 3–5.5 x 3–4 µm (including ornamentation); broadly ellipsoid to subglobose; finely spiny with spines under 0.5 µm high; hyaline in KOH; amyloid.
+Lamellar trama parallel.
 Basidia 4-spored.
-Cheilocystidia 25–35 x 2.5 µm; cylindric-flexuous; smooth; hyaline in KOH.
+Cheilocystidia 25–35 x 1.5–2.5 µm; cylindric-flexuous; smooth; hyaline in KOH.
 Pleurocystidia not found.
-Pileipellis a cutis of smooth elements 2.5–5 µm wide; hyaline to yellowish in KOH.
+Pileipellis a cutis of smooth elements 2.5–5 µm wide; hyaline to yellowish in KOH; clamped at septa.

 This site contains no information about the edibility or toxicity of mushrooms.